 The first step is to ensure you’re working with the door product alone.
 If you’ve attached hinges, locks or any other accessories, they need to be removed.

-For more information on door seals, or to discuss the sealing process, get in touch with our friendly team today.
+And for more information on door seals, or to discuss the sealing process, get in touch with our friendly team today.